- Victim Assistance

 The Crime Information Bureau is responsible for managing four state-wide programs: the Transaction Information for the Management of Enforcement (TIME) System; state criminal history repository, Handgun Hotline and concealed carry licenses / certifications.

 The Crime Laboratory Bureau has laboratories in three areas of the state.
-The crime laboratories in Madison and Milwaukee are full service labs providing analyses in Controlled Substance, Toxicology, DNA/Serology, Firearms/Toolmarks, Identification, and Forensic Imaging.
-In addition, the Madison lab houses the State DNA Databank, while the Milwaukee lab provides analyses in Trace Chemistry.
-The Wausau Laboratory offers Controlled Substance, Identification, and Forensic Imaging analysis.
-Both Madison and Wausau provide crime scene field response for law enforcement.
+The crime laboratory in Milwaukee provides analyses in Controlled Substance, Toxicology, DNA/Serology, Firearms/Toolmarks, Identification, Forensic Imaging, and Trace Chemistry.
+The crime laboratory in Madison provides analyses in Controlled Substance, Toxicology, DNA/Serology, Identification, and Forensic Imaging.
+In addition, the Madison lab houses the State DNA Databank.
+The Wausau Laboratory offers Controlled Substance, Blood Alcohol Analysis, Identification, and Forensic Imaging analysis.
+All labs provide crime scene field response for law enforcement.

 The Training and Standards Bureau coordinates a variety of criminal justice initiatives and serves as the staff of the Law Enforcement Standards Board (LESB).
 It administers the programs of the Board for certification of law enforcement, jail and secure detention officers; of instructors; and of academies.
 The Bureau administers reimbursement of training expenses for participants in LESB programs and coordinates and supports statewide training provided by the Department of Justice to the Wisconsin law enforcement community.
 The Bureau also administers state and federal grant funds supporting juvenile justice and adult criminal justice initiatives.